The New York State Capitol in Albany is seen on June...

 The New York State Capitol in Albany is seen on June 30, 2022.
 Credit: AP/Hans Pennink

-ALBANY — A commission will soon decide if state legislators, the governor and other statewide elected officials should get raises to their salaries, which are already among the highest among states.
+ALBANY — A commission will soon decide if state legislators, the governor and other statewide elected officials should get raises to their salaries, which are already among the highest in the United States.

 The salary analysis and review by the state Commission on Legislative, Judicial, & Executive Compensation is required by law every four years after general elections.
-Supporters said the goal is to take the decision out of the hands of governors and the State Legislature where fear of political backlash kept salaries unfairly law.
+Supporters said the goal is to take the decision out of the hands of governors and the State Legislature, where fear of political backlash kept salaries unfairly low before the commission's creation in 2019.

 However, some critics at the first of two public hearings held earlier this month called for the commission not to approve raises until limits are placed on outside income.
 The State Legislature in 2022 capped outside income at $35,000, but the law is being challenged in court by Republican legislators, who say it's unconstitutional.